IES-Org/ies-possibilia/README.md

 [![IES Logo](docs/assets/images/logos/IES-logo-dark.png)](docs/assets/images/logos/IES-logo-dark.png)

 **Repository:** `IES Repository`
-**Description:** `This repository contains the development artifacts for the IES [repository] ontology project.`
+**Description:** `This repository contains the development artifacts for the IES SDNP Possibila ontology module.`
-**Repository Status:** `Private – NDTP IES-Org InnerSource`
+**Repository Status:** `Private – IES-Org SDNP InnerSource`

 ## Overview

-This repository contains the development artifacts for the IES Common ontology project.
+This repository contains the development artifacts for the IES SDNP Possibilia ontology module.
 It follows the standard IES ontology development repository structure and incorporates shared IES tools and GitHub workflows.

-> **This repository is private and governed by the NDTP InnerSource Licence – Version 1.0.**
+> **This repository is private and governed by the IES SDNP InnerSource Licence – Version 1.0.**
 > It is intended solely for collaboration among IES-Org teams and authorised suppliers.
 > It is **not open source** and must not be disclosed, redistributed, or published externally.